optoro/amazon_seller_central/README.md

-# amazon_seller_central
+# amazon\_seller\_central

 This gem is intended to wrap Amazon's SellerCentral pages with a Ruby API.
-Currently this gem supports accessing buyer feedback only.
+Currently this gem supports accessing buyer feedback, accessing current inventory listings, and simple updates to those listings.

 ## Setup